PRISBteam/PCC_Processing_Design/README.md

 <h3> main.ini </h3>
 [general] <br>
 <ul>
-<li> “dim = 3” or 2 - is the problem dimension for 3D or 2D space tessellations, respectively. </li>
+<li> “PCC_dimension = 3” or 2 - is the problem dimension for 3D or 2D space tessellations, respectively. </li>
 <li> “source = … \“ set the path to the directory containing PCC in its algebraic representation as a set of all adjacency and incidence matrices with some additional data about the corresponding space tessellation such as polyhedra volumes, face areas, face normals, etc. </li>
 It is important to use “\” symbol at the end of the source path!
 <li> “output=…\” set the output directory for the Writer module - where all the calculation results will be written. </li>